ReadyMouse/KeyStroke/tasks/tasks-prd-frontend-website-prototype.md

 ### Notes

-- Unit tests should typically be placed alongside the code files they are testing (e.g., `auth.js` and `auth.test.js` in the same directory).
+- This is a pure HTML/CSS implementation with no JavaScript dependencies.
+- All interactions are handled through CSS-only solutions (checkbox toggles, :target selectors).
 - Use `bundle exec jekyll serve` to run the development server.
 - Use `bundle exec jekyll build` to build the static site.
-- JavaScript tests can be run with a testing framework like Jest or Mocha.
+- The site works perfectly without JavaScript enabled.

 ## Tasks

-- [ ] 1.0 Project Setup and Foundation
+- [x] 1.0 Project Setup and Foundation
   - [x] 1.1 Initialize Jekyll project with Bundler and necessary Ruby gems
   - [x] 1.2 Set up Jekyll project structure with _layouts, _includes, and assets directories
   - [x] 1.3 Configure Jekyll configuration file (_config.yml) with site settings